 A variety of didactic experiences are included in the fellowship experience itself.
-Some of these experiences are mandatory, whereas others are strongly encouraged or optional depending on the specific rotations selected by a Mandatory didactics throughout the two-year, training given fellow. experience include Child Neuropsychology Seminar (weekly), Neuropsychology Readings Group (biweekly), Research, Ethics, and Professional Development Seminar (monthly), Multicultural Seminar (monthly), Supervision Competencies Workshop (monthly), and Psychology Grand Rounds/Continuing Education Series (approximately monthly).
-Individual rotations may also involve participation in rotation-specific didactics or conferences, such as Tumor Board or multidisciplinary rounds.
-Most fellows also elect to take the Baylor College of Medicine Neuroscience course alongside BCM medical students in Spring of fellowship year 1.
-Optional didactic opportunities include BCM Neuropsychology Grand Rounds (adult),
+Some of these experiences are mandatory, whereas others are strongly encouraged or optional depending on the specific rotations selected by a given fellow.
+Mandatory didactics throughout the two-year, training experience include

+Child Neuropsychology Conference (3 to 4 times monthly), Neuropsychology Readings Group (twice monthly), Psychology Grand Rounds/Continuing Education Series (approximately monthly), Research and Professional Development Seminar (includes multicultural seminar/twice monthly), additional ethics seminars (variable), and select adult neuropsychology didactics through collaboration with other fellowship programs in the Houston area.
+The following didactic experiences are strongly encouraged unless they conflict with a fellow's current, clinical rotation schedule: Pediatric Neurology Grand Rounds

-TCH Neurology Grand Rounds, TCH Pediatric Grand Rounds, Taquitos de Sesos (an internationally available cultural neuropsychology focused didactic series) and a range of seminars hosted by the Houston Neuropsychological Society.
-Fellows who have not previously taken an intensive course in the neurosciences and neuroanatomy are strongly encouraged to take the BCM Neuroscience Course (a module within the standard medical school curriculum) during the Spring of Fellowship year 1.
+(weekly), Pediatric Brain Cuttings/Neuropathology Rounds (weekly), and Pediatric Grand Rounds (for pertinent topics).
+Individual rotations may involve participation in rotation-specific didactics or conferences, such as Tumor Board or multidisciplinary rounds.
+A large number of optional, didactic opportunities are also available throughout the TCH, BCM, Texas Medical Center, and Houston communities (e.g., Psychiatry Grand Rounds, Psychopharmacology Seminar, CNS Toxicity Seminar, Houston Neuropsychological Society Continuing Education).
+Fellows who have not previously taken an intensive course in the neurosciences and neuroanatomy are strongly encouraged to take the BCM Neuroscience Course (a module within the standard medical school curriculum) as a minor rotation in the Spring of fellowship year 1.